June 8, Reading 2 – Joel 3

 This is a hard word for us today, for the church here and across the world.

 Remember the Lord.
 Remember what He has done.
 Remember that He saves us.
-Remember His word, write it on our hearts, never forget!
+Remember His word, written on our hearts, never forget!

 This is a word for us today.